What Is So Special About WordPress.com?

-Upon making the decision to start a website, someone you know or some Google search you conducted probably suggested you use WordPress.
+Upon deciding to start a website, someone you know or some Google search you conducted probably suggested you use WordPress.
 The reason for that is simple: WordPress is the most popular content management system (CMS) in the world and it’s unlikely you’d find a better platform on which to run your website.

-The makers behind WordPress.org (the content management system) understand that the cost of web hosting can add up and that this platform may simply be too much for some users.
-That’s why there is also a site builder equivalent available.
-This one resides at WordPress.com and, like with other builder tools, is 100% hosted by WordPress.
+The makers behind WordPress.org (the content management system) understand that the cost of web hosting can add up and that this platform may simply be too complex for some users.

 Like with WordPress.org, WordPress.com is free to download and use.
 Despite not being as fully-loaded as its content management system counterpart, WordPress.com has drawn a lot of interest from bloggers, small business owners, and other entrepreneurs who want an intuitive and easy-to-manage platform to run their site on.